 - Online Organisation: Learn how to use online organisation tools to make booking one-to-ones easy and to assist students with group projects using web-based software such as Doodle, Google Keep and Trello.

 - Introduction to the Adobe Creative Suite: Find out how to use industry standard software to use when creative teaching resources.
 This is an advanced training session.
 Software taught can include: Photoshop.
 Premiere Pro, Illustrator, InDesign, Dreamweaver and Acrobat Pro.
+If you would like more in-depth training on Photoshop, Illustrator, InDesign, Dreamweaver, Premiere, Audition or Acrobat Pro please talk to a member of the TEL Team.

 - A quick Guide to HTML: A brief overview of HTML (Hypertext Markup Language) which will help you understand some of the errors and issues you may experience with Blackboard and how to resolve them.